hh-Naram/sBASIC/README.md

 - [gwBASIC User Manual](http://www.antonis.de/qbebooks/gwbasman/)

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcome as working on this project solo is not as fun as you can imagine, _also I basically never finish projects_.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.